-With festivals at river valley parks (like Servus Heritage Festival at Hawrelak Park, and the Edmonton Folk Music Festival at Connor’s Hill), new food options like Little Brick Café in Riverdale, and city golf courses and outdoor swimming pools in easy reach, you can mix and match to come up with your own perfect paddle adventure.
+With festivals at river valley parks (like Servus Heritage Festival at Hawrelak Park, and the Edmonton Folk Music Festival at Gallagher Park), unique food options like Little Brick Café in Riverdale, and city golf courses and outdoor swimming pools in easy reach, you can mix and match to come up with your own perfect paddle adventure.

 Best of all, there are no traffic jams and the parking is free!